What Are Your Self-Defense Rights in Canada? Exploring what the law says.

 You Win Every Fight You Don't Have

-If you can safely leave, the law expects you to.
+So, if you can safely leave, the law expects you to.

 This doesn't mean you have to flee at all costs or that running is always possible.
 But if escape is a genuine option, the legal expectation is that you take it.
 Choosing to stay and fight when you could have left changes how your actions are assessed by a court.